 The advent of next-generation sequencing (NGS) now makes it possible to test many genes at once and at relatively low cost.
 Covering your “bases” in this case is literal: using an NGS gene panel ensures good sequence coverage of all nucleotides in the tested genes, a critical element in completing molecular testing for a suspected diagnosis.
 A negative result from a genetic test should not leave one wondering if a normally detectable pathogenic cause was missed.
 (Exome sequencing can be a useful test after a negative result on a targeted panel, although it is considerably more expensive and may lack sufficient sequence coverage to be used as the first test.)
-Invitae’s epilepsy test sequences at deep coverage up to 103 genes for a variety of epilepsy conditions.
+Invitae’s epilepsy test sequences at deep coverage more than 100 genes for a variety of epilepsy conditions.
 It was designed to capture the major causes and also includes a range of newly characterized epilepsy genes.
 Aside from investigating changes in the DNA sequence itself, Invitae’s test also simultaneously and reliably detects loss or gain of DNA in these genes, which is critical in testing many epilepsy-causing genes.

 Why is it important to utilize genetic testing in epilepsy?
 Covering all bases also means not missing a critical diagnosis that could potentially guide treatment.
 In some instances, identifying the genetic cause for epilepsy can inform clinical management by pointing to treatments that can dramatically curtail or eliminate the seizures, ameliorate concomitant clinical features such as intellectual disability,6 or even identify contraindications (situations in which a drug could be harmful).
 Invitae’s epilepsy panel includes a number of genes associated with treatment implications, including SLC2A1, SLC6A8, ALDH7A1, PNPO, POLG, TSC1/2, and SCN1A.